-Indoor sport and leisure facilities can reopen from the 31 August 2020 subject to Scottish Government guidance being followed as outlined at Government Coronavirus (COVID-19): guidance on the opening of indoor and outdoor sport and leisure facilities.

-Clubs and participants should be aware that the easing of restrictions does not mean that all facilities will open immediately.
+- The number of participants allowed to take part in indoor sport or physical activity must be risk assessed by the operator following Scottish Government Coronavirus (COVID-19): guidance on the opening of indoor and outdoor sport and leisure facilities and sport specific SGB Guidance. - Information relating to indoor sport and physical activity that can be undertaken by protection level and age group is available in Playing it Safe Protection Levels Framework. - Clubs and participants should be aware that the easing of restrictions does not mean that all facilities will open immediately.
 Clubs, owners and operators will require time to consider all the implications of opening facilities and put plans in place to re-engage staff and to set up operations that ensure the safety of participants, staff and volunteers.
 This is a difficult time for everyone so please be patient.

-sportscotland has produced Getting your Facilities Fit for Sport resource to help sport facility operators prepare for reopening.
+sportscotland has produced Getting your Facilities Fit for Sport resource to help sport facility operators prepare for reopening and to help participants with preparing for what to expect when they arrive.
 The resource supports Scottish Government guidance by providing further detailed checklists for the reopening of a range of sport specific facilities.